MinisculeGirraffe/tdl/README.md

 # tdl

-Tdl is a rust implementation of the python script [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader).
+tdl is a rust implementation of the python script [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader).

 tdl offers significant performance improvements over the original python script by utilizing async and green threads for downloading files.